TVforME/Repeater-receiver/README.md

 ## Software details
 - **Operating System**: piCore64 version 14.1.0
-- **Aplication**: Entirely bash script (prototype for development) move to => deamon in future coded in Go.
+- **Aplication**: Entirely in Go code move to => deamon in future coded in Go.
-- **Build Script**: Script for setting up necessary v4ldvb, TBS drivers, a few tools such as pcitools and the dvblast application.
-I'll develop a tcz package to load on sartup with all dependancies included.
-DVBlast leverages of BiTstream and libev libraries.
+- **Build Script**: Script for setting up necessary v4ldvb, TBS drivers, a few tools such as pcitools and of coaurse the TSduck tool kit.
-- **Streaming Setup**: dvb.conf is read to configure adaptors and begin streaming.  signal lock is Multicast over UDP using socat.
-I  used ncat initially however, it didn't cut it.
+- I'll develop a tcz package to load on startup with all dependancies included.
+That's the plan.